ga-dc/rails_intro_hw/readme.md

 - List two things how rails is different from Sinatra
 - List two things how rails is similar to Sinatra

+Objective- The point is not to understand everything.
+The point is to familiarize yourself with terminology and syntax to better prepare you for the upcoming week.

 ### BONUS

 Follow along with the tutorial and create a single model CRUD application